Business Insurance is designed to protect a business owner's financial assets and is an essential investment for an insurance agency.

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A INSURANCE AGENCY
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A INSURANCE AGENCY

 Example 1: During an insurance review meeting in your office, a client’s child climbs up to a shelf, pulls it and its contents down on top of him, and sustains injuries that require minor surgery.
 Your client sues your business for damages.
 General liability insurance would cover the child’s medical expenses, your legal fees, and any court-awarded damages.